 Boot camp is mentally and physically tough.
 It prepares you for life in the Coast Guard.
-Much of your training will take place in a classroom learning first aid, fire fighting, weapons handling, practical seamanship and general Coast Guard knowledge.
+Much of your training will take place in a classroom learning first aid, firefighting, weapons handling, practical seamanship and general Coast Guard knowledge.
 You will have daily physical fitness and water survival classes.
-You will also learn military drill and the "ropes" of U.S. Coast Guard.
+You also will learn military drill and the "ropes" of the U.S. Coast Guard.

 You can become an officer through the Coast Guard Academy, Officer Candidate School (OCS) or one of several direct commissioning programs.

 The Coast Guard has been training service cadets since 1877, when cutters (Coast Guard vessels longer than 65 feet) were used as training platforms.
-The Coast Guard Academy, in New London, Conn, was established in 1931, and is fully accredited by the New England Association of Schools and Colleges.
+The Coast Guard Academy in New London, Connecticut, was established in 1931, and is accredited fully by the New England Association of Schools and Colleges.
 All engineering majors are accredited by the Accreditation Board of Engineering and Technology.

 More than 200 cadets enter training each year.
 Classroom sizes range from 20 to 25 students.
-Nearly 75 percent of the cadets graduate with engineering, science or mathematics degrees: civil, electrical, mechanical engineering, naval architecture, marine engineering, marine science, mathematical and computer science, government and management.
+Nearly 75% of the cadets graduate with engineering, science or mathematics degrees: civil, electrical, mechanical engineering, naval architecture, marine engineering, marine science, mathematical and computer science, government and management.

-To apply, you should have competitive Scholastic Aptitude Test Scores (SAT) and cannot have reached your 22nd birthday.
-Unlike other service academies, no Congressional sponsor is required.
-For an application form call 1-860-444-8500.
-For more information about the Academy or to contact an admissions officer, please visit the Academy's Web site.
+To apply, you should have competitive Scholastic Aptitude Test scores (SAT) and cannot have reached your 22nd birthday.
+Unlike other service academies, no congressional sponsor is required.
+To apply, please visit the academy's website.
+For questions about information not found online, please call the admissions office at 860-444-8500.

-Officer Candidate School (OCS) is 17 weeks of training in New London, Conn.
+Officer Candidate School (OCS) is 17 weeks of training in New London.
 Studies include nautical science, law enforcement, seamanship and leadership.
-Graduates are commissioned ensigns (O-1) in the Coast Guard Reserve with a 3-year initial active-duty obligation.
+Graduates are commissioned ensigns (O-1) in the Coast Guard Reserve with a three-year initial active-duty obligation.

-If you have a 4-year college degree from an accredited college and meet the age, physical and moral requirements, you may apply for OCS.
+If you have a four-year college degree from an accredited college and meet the age, physical and moral requirements, you may apply for OCS.
 The application process includes scoring a minimum of 110 on the Armed Forces Aptitude Battery test (ASVAB) and passing your physical given at a MEPS.
-Your SAT or ACT scores will also be needed.
+Your SAT or ACT scores also will be needed.
 Upon completion of your officer package, you will have an interview with three Coast Guard officers.
-The completed package will be submitted to a board, who will select the top candidates from the packages they receive.
-Please visit the OCS Home Page.
+The completed package will be submitted to a board, which will select the top candidates from the packages they receive.

-As a professional lawyer, engineer, maritime graduate or environmental manager, you may also qualify for a Coast Guard Direct Commission.
-Successful applicants attend a four-week school at New London, Conn., and receive a reserve commission as an ensign, lieutenant junior grade or lieutenant, depending on your education and experience.
+As a professional lawyer, engineer, maritime graduate or environmental manager, you also may qualify for a Coast Guard Direct Commission.
+Successful applicants attend a four-week school at New London and receive a reserve commission as an ensign, lieutenant junior grade or lieutenant, depending on your education and experience.

 Yes.
 Coast Guard enlisted members may compete for OCS slots if they have four years of service, obtained the rank of E-5 or above and have at least 30 college credits.
-Coast Guard enlisted people may also work up through the ranks to Chief Warrant Officer and may then attend OCS or apply for the Coast Guard's Warrant-to-Lieutenant program.
+Coast Guard enlisted people also may work up through the ranks to chief warrant officer, then may attend OCS or apply for the Coast Guard's warrant-to-lieutenant program.

-The Coast Guard is also seeking qualified health professionals.
-For more information about our medical programs.
+The Coast Guard also is seeking qualified health professionals.
+For more information about our medical programs, click here.

 Yes.
-The Coast Guard Reserve is a part-time force of nearly 8,000, specially trained people who serve with the Coast Guard one weekend a month and two weeks every year.
-Coast Guard Reservists work directly alongside active duty Coast Guard personnel and perform the same jobs as active duty personnel.
+The Coast Guard Reserve is a part-time force of about 8,000, specially trained people who serve with the Coast Guard one weekend a month and two weeks every year.
+Coast Guard Reservists work directly alongside active-duty Coast Guard personnel and perform the same jobs as active-duty personnel.

 You must be between 17 and 40 years old.
 You must not be employed in a civilian occupation essential to U.S. interests during time of war.
 You must not have served more than 13 years of active military duty.

-These are enlisted personnel who go to boot camp as Phase I of their Initial Active Duty for Training (IADT).
-Phase II of the training differs: An RK is a student who returns home after boot camp and returns to a civilian school.
-The summer after boot camp you usually attend Class "A" school.
-In between boot camp and A-school training, you'll drill two days per month.
-An RP reports direct to A-school after boot camp, and following school, begins monthly drills.
-An RY reports directly to a Coast Guard unit after boot camp and serves 30 days active duty to complete IADT.
+These are enlisted personnel who go to boot camp as Phase I of their initial active duty for training (IADT).
+Phase II of the training differs.
+An RK is a student who returns home after boot camp and returns to a civilian school.
+The summer after boot camp, you usually attend Class "A" school.
+Between boot camp and A-school training, you'll drill two days per month.
+An RP reports directly to A-school after boot camp and begins monthly drills after school.
+An RY reports directly to a Coast Guard unit after boot camp and serves 30 days of active duty to complete IADT.
 You'll then start your monthly drills.

-You must first be a Coast Guard officer or a graduate of another armed service's flight school with active duty pilot experience.
-Prior military pilots may apply for direct commission aviator positions.
+You must first be a Coast Guard officer or a graduate of another armed service's flight school with active-duty pilot experience.
+Previous military pilots may apply for direct commission aviator positions.

 Commissioned officers in the Coast Guard may apply for flight school and will be placed on a school waiting list once accepted.